 Did you know?
 You get an AP Calculus AB subscore for your AP scores on the AP Calculus BC exam!

-Although the success rates for the AP Calculus BC exam are much higher compared to other AP exams like AP Biology, AP Chemistry, or AP Calculus AB, you should also note that these rates show a decline in the past three years.
-From a whopping 86.2% in 2019 to 75.2% in 2021, the decline in AP success rates also means there were more students who scored a 2 or a 1 on the exam.
+Although the success rates for the AP Calculus BC exam are much higher than other AP exams like AP Biology, AP Chemistry, or AP Calculus AB, you should also note that these rates show a decline in the past three years.
+From a whopping 86.2% in 2019 to 75.2% in 2021, the decline in AP success rates also means more students scored a 2 or a 1 on the exam.
 However, the pass rates bounced back by a bit in 2022, with 76.9 % of test-takers earning a score of 3 and above.
 The highlights below show how students performed in the FRQ section of the 2022 AP Calc BC exam:

 Let’s now assess the scoring pattern for the 2021 AP Calculus BC exam to see how students performed in each of the sections.